andrea-marletta/todo-list/README.md

 ## Features

 - 📝 Add, edit, and delete tasks
-- ✅ Mark tasks as completed or pending
+- ✅ Mark tasks as completed or pending with **custom-designed checkboxes**
 - 💾 Persistent data storage (localStorage)
 - ⚡ Fast development and build with Vite
 - 🎨 Responsive and minimal UI with custom CSS
+- 📱 Progressive Web App (PWA) support for offline use and installation

 ---